A relational field

-The four objects are typical urban types of furniture, common in city parks: a cantilever roof, a bench, a tribune and a fence.
+The four objects are typical urban types of furniture ordinary in city parks: a cantilever roof, a bench, a tribune, and a fence.

-The cantilever roof highlights and protects the main entrance and a bike sharing station, drawing the paved square to the west of the library and acting as a counterbalance to the market platform.
+The cantilever roof highlights and protects the main entrance and a bike-sharing station, drawing the paved square to the library’s west and acting as a counterbalance to the market platform.

-The big bench takes to the library who comes from via Lorenteggio, intended as a resting place to read or to meet up plus turning itself, once within the building, into a large desk with reception and self-management positions.
+The big bench takes to the library, which comes from Via Lorenteggio, intended as a resting place to read or to meet up, plus turning itself, once within the building, into a large desk with reception and self-management positions.

-The fence encloses the open space of direct relevancy of the library, where children can freely run and play in a protected and delimited space.
+The fence encloses the open space of direct relevance to the library, where children can freely run and play in a protected and delimited space.

-The tribune directly connects the reading spaces on the upper floor with the park, containing some service areas and giving live to two tiers, one facing the internal “forum” and one towards the outdoor park, where citizens can sit down to access internet with tablets and smartphones, or get together to watch shows, small conferences, debates.
+The tribune directly connects the reading spaces on the upper floor with the park, containing some service areas and giving life to two tiers, one facing the internal “forum” and one towards the outdoor garden, where citizens can sit down to access the internet with tablets and smartphones, or get together to watch shows, small conferences, debates.

 An inhabited roof

-Above these “objects” leans the multifaceted metal roof, once again a “sculpture” inserted in the park, which – thanks to its shape and color – announces the presence of the library, giving it that “iconic quality” required by the call and necessary for the building to play a role as a catalyst for the entire district.
+The multifaceted metal roof leans above these “objects,” once again as a “sculpture” inserted in the park.
+Thanks to its shape and color, it announces the library’s presence and gives that “iconic quality” necessary for the building to play a role as a catalyst for the entire district.